antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 Last year, [we laid out our vision for one .NET and .NET 5](https://devblogs.microsoft.com/dotnet/introducing-net-5/), we said we would take .NET Core and Mono/Xamarin implementations and unify them into one base class library (BCL) and toolchain (SDK).
 In the wake of the global health pandemic, we have had to adapt to the changing needs of our customers and provide the support needed to assist with smooth operations.
 Our efforts continue to be anchored in helping our customers address their most urgent needs.
 As a result, we expect these features to be available in preview by Nov 2020 but the unification will be truly completed with .NET 6, our Long-Term Support (LTS) release.
 Our vision has not changed, but our timeline has.

 .NET 5 will have several cloud & web investments, such as smaller, faster, single file EXEs that use less memory which are appropriate for microservices and containerized applications across operating systems.
-We will continue to build on the work we have done.
+We'll continue to build on the work we've done so far.

 We are still committed to one .NET platform and delivering a quality .NET 5 release to our millions of users in November this year.
 You will continue to see a wave of innovation happening with multiple previews on the journey to one .NET.

 ## Download Preview 4

-You can [download .NET 5.0 Preview 4](https://dotnet.microsoft.com/download/dotnet-core/5.0), for Windows, macOS, and Linux:
+You can [download .NET 5.0 Preview 4](https://dotnet.microsoft.com/download/dotnet/5.0), for Windows, macOS, and Linux:

 * [MSIs, PKGs and .zip/tar.gz](https://dotnet.microsoft.com/download/dotnet-core/5.0)
 * [Docker images](https://hub.docker.com/_/microsoft-dotnet-core)